vtex-apps/store-components/docs/Share.md

     "component": "Share"
   }
 ```
+> ⚠️ Warning
+>
-> ⚠️ *When implementing this component as a block, various inner blocks may be available.
-The interface above lists the available blocks within `Share` and describes if they are required or optional.*
+> When implementing this component as a block, various inner blocks may be available.
+The interface above lists the available blocks within `Share` and describes if they are required or optional.

 For now this block does not have any required or optional blocks.